 Essential reading: Top fitness trackers and health gadgets

-Fitbit made the news back in 2014 with the recall of its Force wearable fitness tracker.
-Some users developed rashes on their wrists while wearing the device.
-It had been on sale for just five months and was supposed to be the high-profile successor to the Fitbit Flex.
+Fitbit made headlines in 2014 when it recalled its Force wearable fitness tracker.
+While wearing the device, some users developed rashes on their wrists.
+The device had only been on the market for five months and was meant to be the high-profile successor to the Fitbit Flex.

 “The reactions we are seeing with new products are not uncommon with jewellery or wearable devices that stay in contact with the skin for extended periods,” Fitbit said in a statement at the time.